-The Ritz Paris’ resplendent update, orchestrated by super-architect Thierry W. Despont, marked the first time the hotel—converted into a hostelry in 1898—had been closed to the public in its 119-year history (remarkable considering the four weary years Hermann Göring and his highest-ranking Nazi officers occupied part of it).
+The Ritz Paris’ resplendent update, orchestrated by super-architect Thierry W. Despont, marked the first time the hotel—converted into a hostelry in 1898—had been closed to the public in its 100-plus-year history (remarkable considering the four weary years Hermann Göring and his highest-ranking Nazi officers occupied part of it).
 Throughout the oh-so-careful 400-million-euro face-lift, Despont strove to preserve beloved flourishes while adding contemporary necessities.

 As a result, the lipstick-red carpet that always greeted guests at the Place Vendôme entrance has been faithfully replaced, and the antique gilt-slathered furniture that filled public rooms now sports lighter, brighter silks.
 Within the mix, Despont also added plenty of modern assets, such as lightning-speed Wi-Fi and an updated main patio restaurant whose under-floor heating and retractable roof defy chilly, rainy days.